 How do you prepare students to excel in their chosen healthcare fields?
-By creating a flexible educational environment that drives interprofessional teamwork, cutting-edge technology, and innovative instruction.
-And VCU’s College of Health Professions building does just that.
+By creating a flexible educational environment that drives interprofessional teamwork, cutting edge technology, and innovative instruction.
+Virginia Commonwealth University offers all three in the new College of Health Professions Building.

-A nexus for collaboration, the facility unites 11 health education departments under one roof to combine their strengths into a flexible interprofessional education community.
+A nexus for collaboration, the facility unites 11 health education departments under one roof, combining their strengths into a flexible, interprofessional education community.
 Students, faculty, and researchers work side-by-side, learn from one another, and focus on delivering the best patient-centered care possible.

 - 154,000 GSF New Construction